compound-finance/comet/docs/RewardsV2.md

    - New users can easily be integrated into the rewards system using the same Merkle tree.
    - Sorting by address and including boundary addresses ensures no gaps or ambiguities in user inclusion.

 ---

-This approach combines the advantages of historical reward integration, cost-efficiency, and scalability, ensuring the protocol can handle rewards distribution effectively for both existing and new members.